mozaalismaili/docfusion-codestacker-2026/README.md

 The Streamlit web UI (`app.py`) was built with AI assistance.
 I have solid Python and ML experience but limited frontend and UI experience.
-I used AI to help structure the Streamlit layout while I focused my energy on the core pipeline — the OCR, extraction logic, feature engineering, and model training.
+I used AI to help structure the Streamlit layout while I focused my energy on the core pipeline, the OCR, extraction logic, feature engineering, and model training.
 I believe in being transparent about this.